Qasak/csapp-notes-and-labs/README.md

 # GitHub End
 ```
-Create a new branch is quick AND simple.
+Create a new branch is quick & simple.